IllusiveNetworks-Labs/spring-sse/README.md

 # spring-sse
-This project is an example of how to use SSE (Server-Sent-Events) between a server to server.
+This project is an example of how to use SSE (Server-Sent-Events) between a java to java service.
 This can be used for example to communicate between two services, within an asynchronous manner.

 The project contains two sub-projects: